Frequently asked questions

 • First Nations students who have completed Year 12 can apply for the Department of Environment, Science and Innovation's First Nations Gap Year Program to explore and experience a variety of occupations.

-Most Land and Sea ranger groups will prefer to provide work experience and volunteer opportunities to students who have a Traditional Owner connection to the Country they manage.
-This can contribute to their organisation’s aspirations to foster connection to Country and transfer cultural knowledge across generations.
+Most Land and Sea ranger groups prefer to offer work experience and volunteer opportunities to students who have a Traditional Owner connection to the Country they manage.
+This supports their organisation’s aspirations to foster connection to Country and transfer cultural knowledge across generations.

-To find a Land and Sea Ranger group near you, check the map of ranger locations and follow the links for the group’s contact details.
+To find a Land and Sea Ranger group near you, check the map of ranger locations. .
+Then, contact christopher.chesher@des.qld.gov.au with your query.

 If you would like assistance developing a partnership between your school, an RTO and a Land and Sea Ranger group, please email: christopher.chesher@des.qld.gov.au